Emerging Trends in Federated Learning: From Model Fusion to Federated X Learning: Federated Model Fusion

 We summarize federated learning algorithms with additional regularization terms to client learning objectives or server aggregation formulas.
 One category is to add local constraints for clients.
 FedProx~\cite{li2020fedprox} adds proximal terms to clients' objectives to regularize local training and ensure convergence in the non-IID setting.
 After removing the proximal term, FedProx degrades to FedAvg.
 Another direction is to conduct federated optimization on the server side.
 Mime~\cite{karimireddy2020mime} adapts conventional centralized optimization algorithms into federated learning and uses momentum to reduce client drift with only global statistics as

-$\mathbf{m}_{t-1}$ is a moving average of unbiased gradients computed over multiple clients.
+where $\mathbf{m}_{t-1}$ is a moving average of unbiased gradients computed over multiple clients and $\beta$ is a trade-off parameter.
 Federated averaging may lead to class embedding collapse to a single point for embedding-based classifiers.

 To tackle the embedding collapse, Yu et al.~\cite{yu2020federated} studied the federated setting where users only have access to a single class, for example, face recognition in the mobile phone.
 They proposed the FedAwS framework with a geometric regularization and stochastic negative mining over the server optimization to spread class embedding space.
+To make the local-level objective and global-level objective consistent, \cite{durmus2021federated} proposes a novel dynamic regularization method, termed FedDyn, for FL.
+By dynamically adjusting the local optimization objective, FedDyn significantly saves communication costs when training across heterogeneous clients.